Common area maintenance charges (usually abbreviated to CAM) are often a part of a commercial lease.

 How Are CAM Costs Divided Among Tenants?

->

-> A CAM charge is an additional rent that is charged on top of base rent.
-It is usually based on a tenant’s pro-rata share, or their proportionate share of a building calculated by square footage.
+A CAM charge is an additional rent that is charged on top of the base rent.
+It is usually based on a tenant’s pro-rata share or their proportionate share of a building calculated by square footage.
 Each tenant’s share of CAM charges will be outlined in their lease agreements.

->

-> It’s also important to note that not all leases require that tenants pay CAM charges.
+It’s also important to note that not all leases require that tenants pay CAM charges.
 In a gross lease, tenants pay for everything in one lump sum instead of paying a base rent and a CAM charge.
 Commercial triple net (NNN) leases are the most common type of lease that bills tenants for common area maintenance.

 It isn’t easy to calculate the precise costs of repair and maintenance ahead of time.
 For that reason, CAM charges are not “set in stone” the way base rent charges are.
 Instead, they are estimated at the start of the year and divided into monthly payments for each tenant.

 At year-end, the actual CAM charges will be added up, and that’s where CAM reconciliation comes in.
 If the actual total was more than the tenant paid, then the tenant must pay the difference at the end of the year.
 But if the actual total was less than what the tenant paid, then the landlord is responsible for paying the difference back to the tenant.